Platform

 min read

-Contextual targeting is the use of display ads based on a website’s content.
-It’s a smart idea for companies to place their ads where they expect their target audience to be—this practice ensures that your advertisements are reaching the right customers.
+Contextual targeting uses display ads based on a website’s content.
+It’s smart for companies to place their ads where they expect their target audience to be—this practice ensures that your advertisements reach the right customers.
 Having a toy ad in a children’s magazine makes sense, but how do you do that with digital ads?

 That’s where contextual targeting comes in.
-This type of online advertising involves determining the content on a website and matching the ads to the content.
-That way, a website about men’s health doesn’t have ads about women’s shoes, but rather ads that fit naturally and with the content on the page.
+This type of online advertising involves determining the content on a website and matching the ads to it.
+For example, a website about men’s health might not have ads about women’s shoes but ads that fit naturally with the content on the page.

 How Does Contextual Targeting Work?

-Contextual targeting starts with a company providing keywords, topics, languages, or locations that their product is focused around.
+Contextual targeting starts with a company providing keywords, topics, languages, or locations its product focuses on.
 These become the parameters for contextual targeting.

-For example, suppose you own a bicycle company and want to place ads about your newest bike.
-In that case, your contextual targeting provider will recognize websites that have content about bicycles and place your ad.
+For example, suppose you own a bicycle company and want to advertise your newest bike.
+In that case, your contextual targeting provider will recognize websites with content about bicycles and place your ad.
 By using contextual targeting, you guarantee your ads are relevant to the webpage they appear on.
-This way the ad isn’t disruptive to the user experience, making it more likely your target audience will respond positively to your ad.
+This way, the ad isn’t disruptive to the user experience, making your target audience more likely to respond positively to your ad.

 Companies may also provide negative keywords as part of a contextual advertising campaign.
 These will give your ads more focus by creating categories of websites your company does not want the ad to appear on.
-For example, an airline could avoid placing ads on sites that report on plane crashes by including negative keywords connected to that topic.
+For example, an airline could avoid placing ads on sites reporting plane crashes by including negative keywords connected to that topic.

-Then, crawlers will scan the website and categorize each page based on context and semantics.
-When a user visits the page, the page content information will be relayed to the ad server which will then match relevant display advertisements for that keyword and user intent.
+Then, crawlers scan the website and categorize each page based on context and semantics.
+When a user visits a page, the page content information is relayed to the ad server, matching, which matches relevant display advertisements for that keyword and user intent.

 How Effective is Contextual Targeting Advertising?